Resume Annex

 Resume Tips for Threat Intelligence Analyst

-For Threat Intelligence Analyst roles specifically, the ATS is tuned to find evidence of role-specific competence.
+For Threat Intelligence Analyst roles specifically, the hiring system is tuned to find evidence of role-specific competence.
 It scans for the job title itself (and variants of it), for tools and methodologies common to the function, and for outcomes expressed in numbers.
 A resume that lists "Threat Intelligence Analyst" explicitly under a recent role outperforms one that lists "Threat contributor" or some creative variation.
 Match the job description's vocabulary, do not improve on it.

 Why most Threat Intelligence Analyst resumes get filtered out